haberdashPI/vscode-master-key/notes.md

     if we're the one updating the config (VSCode doesn't call back into the same extension when you change config)

+    I'm wondering if writing this stuff out to config is even the write call.
+    Maybe this should be some kind of private extension state that gets persistently stored

 BUG: remove command needs to update user settings (e.g. remove mode and definitions)
 BUG: (I think this is related to the above) default mode is not properly set when loading a new keybinding set